shrimantipal/DigiCurationScripts/README.md

 **VS Code Download Link:** https://code.visualstudio.com/download

+**(Prerequisite) LibreOffice Download Link:** https://www.libreoffice.org/get-help/install-howto/

 **Install Python (the latest stable version) on your PC:** https://www.python.org/downloads/

 Click on the "Download" link for the most recent release, and from the redirected page choose the Python installer based on your System settings (eg. for a 64-bit Windows PC, pick the "Windows installer (64-bit)" option.)

+Also, keep track of the folder in which Python is installed in your PC.
+The path to this folder may be required to run some of the scripts in this repository.
+In a Windows PC, it typically gets installed under Disk C > Users > (username) > AppData > Roaming (eg., C:\Users\pal10\AppData\Roaming\Python\Python312)

 **VS Code Python extension:**